Price & Policy Disclosures

 Intakes: You must fill out an intake form upon your first visit.
 No service for anyone who does not fill out all required information on the intake form.

 Draping: By city ordinance you are required to be draped at all times.
+You may always request to have the door to the office (left open while you are fully clothed) for your service.

 Music: You may bring your own music to your session.